-Exposure to asbestos can cause a variety of lung diseases, including lung cancer.
-Asbestos is not harmful in its natural state, but when broken down, its fibers can be easily breathed in through the nose and mouth.
-Once in the body, microscopic asbestos fibers can become embedded in the lungs.
-When these fibers accumulate, they cause irritation that can eventually lead to the development of lung cancer.
+Exposure to asbestos can cause a variety of lung diseases — including lung cancer.
+Asbestos is not harmful in its natural state, but when broken down, its fibers can be easily breathed in through the nose and the mouth.
+Once in the body, these microscopic fibers can become embedded within the lungs.
+When the fibers accumulate, they cause irritation that can eventually lead to the development of lung cancer.

 The majority of workers exposed to asbestos do not show symptoms of asbestos-related lung cancer for decades.
 The latency period – or the amount of time it takes from exposure to the development of cancer – may be as long as 40 to 50 years before symptoms become noticeable.

 If you or a loved one has been diagnosed with lung cancer, contact our trusted partner law firm, Norris Injury Lawyers, using the free initial consultation form on this page.
 Your initial case review is free, and you won’t pay any legal fees unless you get compensation.
 In most cases, no travel or court appearance is required to get the cash settlement you deserve.
 So don’t wait—get help with your asbestos cancer claim now.

 Lung cancer is one of the most common cancers associated with asbestos exposure, but there are millions of dollars set aside in asbestos trusts for workers exposed to it who were diagnosed with other cancers, such as:

 Just like lung cancer, these cancers may be caused by repeated exposure and may take decades to develop.
 If you or a loved one were diagnosed with any of these cancers, you may be eligible for financial compensation from the dozens of asbestos payment trusts set up to take care of asbestos cancer victims.